krishna4a6av/kurukuruBar/README.md

 ## Getting Started

-1.  **Install Dependencies:** Make sure you have quickshell installed on your system.
+1.  **Install Quickshell:** Make sure you have quickshell installed on your system.
 You can install it from the package manager or from the source, check and follow install directions [here](https://quickshell.outfoxxed.me/docs/guide/install-setup/)

 2.  **Clone the Repository:** Clone the repository to your desired location.
 The example below uses `~/.config/quickshell/kurukuruBar` where i have it personally.
     ```bash